den-materials/create-an-issue-project3/readme.md

   3. Spend at least 5 minutes looking at their code.
 Think about
     - Do you see any bad practices? (for example inline CSS or JS, generically named variables like `var a =`)
   4. Take a look at the Issues page on [Garnet's GitHub repo]( https://github.com/ga-dc/garnet/issues) for some examples of how to name issues.
-  4. Use your new skills to submit at least 2 (but no more than four) issues.
+  4. Use your new skills from GitHub's issue documentation aboveto submit at least 2 (but no more than four) issues.

 #### Deliverable